Dking619/-edgeiq-or-edgeiq-ml-sports-analytics-etc.-/README.md

 # -edgeiq-or-edgeiq-ml-sports-analytics-etc.-
-Real-time sports analytics platform that tracks player performance, generates prop-style insights, and simulates parlay outcomes using live game data and basic statistical
 # EdgeIQ

-EdgeIQ is a sports analytics platform that pulls live game data, tracks player performance, and runs simple outcome simulations for player props and matchups.
+EdgeIQ is a beginner-built sports analytics project that pulls game data, tracks player stats, and runs simple simulations to estimate player performance outcomes.

-It’s built as a way to explore sports data in a more structured, visual way instead of just box scores or highlights.
+This project was built while learning how to work with APIs, backend development, and basic data modeling.
+The goal is to turn raw sports data into something visual and interactive.

 ---

 ## What it does

-- Pulls live or recent game data from sports APIs
+- Pulls live or sample sports data from APIs
-- Displays player stats in a clean dashboard
+- Displays player stats in a simple dashboard
-- Runs basic simulations for player performance ranges
+- Runs basic simulations to estimate player performance ranges
-- Shows hit probability estimates for simple prop-style outcomes
+- Shows simple hit probability estimates for player props
-- Lets you compare players side by side
+- Allows basic player comparisons

 ---

 ## Why I built it

-Most sports data is either:
-- too scattered (box scores, articles, highlights)
-- or too locked behind betting apps

-I wanted a simple system where I could take raw stats and turn them into something visual and interactive.
+I built EdgeIQ because I’ve always enjoyed watching sports, and I became more interested in how sports data and analytics are used behind the scenes as sports analytics and prediction models continue to grow.

+Instead of just consuming stats or highlights, I wanted to understand how raw game data can be turned into structured insights, and how simple models can estimate player performance in a meaningful way.

+This project started as a learning experience in full-stack development, but it also reflects my interest in sports analytics and data-driven decision making.

 ---

 ## Tech Stack

-- Python (data + backend logic)
+- Python (backend logic + data handling)
-- Flask (API layer)
+- Flask (API server)
-- JavaScript / React (frontend)
+- JavaScript / React (frontend UI)
-- Recharts (visualization)
+- Recharts (data visualization)
 - REST APIs (sports data sources)

 ---

 ## Features (current state)

-- Live player stats feed
+- Live or sample player stats feed
-- Basic projection/simulation model
+- Basic simulation model for player outcomes
 - Player comparison view
-- Simple dashboard UI
+- Simple analytics dashboard

 ---